wildthink/USDKDemo/README.md

 # SightCall iOS SDK

-This SDK is dedicated to Sightcall customers.
+This SDK is provided for Sightcall customers.
 It is designed to be integrated into your existing app flow and bring seamless access to the Sightcall experience.

 > NOTE: To fully utilize this SDK you must be a registered client with SightCall.
 >